wanghaisheng/responsive-landing-page-starter/content/blog/en/make-app-to-phone-call-using-flutter.md

 cd vonage-tutorial
 ```

-3. Create a Vonage application by copying and pasting the command below into terminal Make sure to change the value of `--voice-answer-url` argument by replacing `GIST-URL` with the gist URL from the previous step.
+3. Create a Vonage application by copying and pasting the command below into the terminal Make sure to change the value of `--voice-answer-url` argument by replacing `GIST-URL` with the gist URL from the previous step.

 ```
 nexmo app:create "App to Phone Tutorial" --capabilities=voice --keyfile=private.key --voice-event-url=https://example.com/ --voice-answer-url=GIST-URL